monty-src/first-key-homes/docs/01-overview/tenant-profiles.md

 **Why This Matters:**

-As an SVP in a major financial institution, Montez is:
+As an SVP in a major financial institution, Montier is:

 - Expected to have high office visibility
 - Leading teams and setting strategic direction
 - Building relationships with peers and leadership